thedaviddias/bfdes.in/README.md

 ## Deployment

-### Bare metal or VM

 Running `yarn build:prod` generates two bundles

 - Client code under the /static folder
 - A single file of server-side code

 Run the server-side code using Node.js, and optionally configure a webserver to serve assets under /static.

-### Container

-Running `docker build .` builds a creates a container image that wraps the server and client bundles.

-GitHub Actions will also build an image for every release and code push to master.